wp-plugins/leaflet-maps-marker/trunk/readme.txt

 * Sindre Wimberger ([http://www.sindre.at](http://www.sindre.at)) for help with bugfixing & geo-consulting
 * Susanne Mandl ([http://www.greenflamingomedia.com](http://www.greenflamingomedia.com)) for plugin logo
 * Wordpress-Settings-API-Class by Aliso the geek ([http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/](http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/))
-* [Hind](http://www.nanodesu.ru) who originally release a basic [Leaflet plugin](https://wordpress.org/extend/plugins/leaflet/) which I used partly as a basis for Leaflet Maps Marker plugin
+* [Hind](http://www.nanodesu.ru) who originally release a basic Leaflet plugin (not available anymore) which I used partly as a basis for Leaflet Maps Marker plugin
+* [shramov](http://psha.org.ru/b/leaflet-plugins.html) for bing and google maps plugins for leaflet

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
+= v2.6 =
+Bing Maps support, new translations, Google Maps optimizations+bugfixes and more - see http://www.mapsmarker.com/v2.6 for more details

 = v2.5 =
 Google Maps support, new collaborative translation site [http://translate.mapsmarker.com](http://translate.mapsmarker.com), Russian+Bulgarian+Turkish translation, admin dashboard widget

 = v2.4 =
-added recent marker widget, Chinese translation, language selection and security fixes based on an external audit of the plugin
+Added recent marker widget, Chinese translation, language selection and security fixes based on an external audit of the plugin

 = v2.3 =
 added sort options for marker and layer listing pages